The 3 Signs You’re in Professional Poverty (And What to Do About It)

 🧠 Stage 4: Strategize Era

-📍No matter where you start, this scale gives you the clarity to grow forward — not just go forward.
+📍No matter where you start, this framework gives you the clarity to grow forward — not just go forward.

 The best part?
 You don’t have to guess where you are.